Lesbians in the News 30 October 2015

 Social and Health Issues

-- As refugees stream into Europe from places like Syria, Iraq and Afghanistan, the Lesbian and Gay Federation of Berlin and Brandenburg is reporting by other refugees.
+- As refugees stream into Europe from places like Syria, Iraq and Afghanistan, the Lesbian and Gay Federation of Berlin and Brandenburg is reporting increased violence against lesbian and gay asylum seekers by other refugees.

 - 78,000 march in Taiwan’s Pride Parade, the largest in Asia, as Taipei hosts the 6th ILGA-Asia Regional Conference.
 As always, it is worth considering the extent to which the Conference considers and addresses lesbian-specific issues, as an often invisible subset of the LGBTI community.